 Hiring through a temporary staffing agency gives an employer the flexibility to schedule someone for a short period to handle these situations.

-4. Saving on training costs, time and reduce hiring risks
+4. Save on training, time, and reduce hiring risks

-When the contractors job is completed, the work is over, there is no need to worry about severance pay, unemployment insurance or finding a replacement.
+When the contractor’s job is completed, the work is over, there is no need to worry about severance pay, unemployment insurance, or finding a replacement.
 Not to mention the parting of ways is streamlined and smooth which is another staffing agency benefit.

-5. Engage a specialist to save time and increase ROI
+5. A staffing specialist saves time and increases ROI

-A temp agency can set an employer up with an skilled staffing expert and save them time by weeding through hundreds of resumes, checking references and taking calls from candidates who may or may not be qualified.
+A temp agency can set an employer up with a skilled staffing expert and save them time by weeding through hundreds of resumes, checking references, and taking calls from candidates who may or may not be qualified.

 Technical staffing agencies help find temporary workers while saving employers time and money so they can focus on other business aspects.

-A big benefit of using staffing agencies is that the staffing agency takes care of the temporary employees onboarding paperwork, payroll taxes, workers compensation, and unemployment benefits.
+A big benefit of using staffing agencies is that the staffing agency takes care of the temporary employees onboarding paperwork, payroll taxes, workers’ compensation, and unemployment benefits.

 When an employer says “I need a staffing agency to search for IT resumes” a top IT staffing agency should be able to deliver qualified candidates in 24 to 48 hours.